ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 * ``TMDATA_KEYS`` : is an optional environment variable which should contain a comma seperated list of keys that should be downloaded on startup.
 The GSM system assumes that these files are considered as large files, and as such will download the listed file.
-These files should be ``.tar.gz`` compressed files created in the `Downlading an Existing Dataset`_ section
+These files should be ``.tar.gz`` compressed files created in the `Downloading an Existing Dataset`_ section

 On an Existing Instance
 ~~~~~~~~~~~~~~~~~~~~~~~